Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Viscosity limit procedure

 \subsection{Viscosity supersolution}

-In order to prove that $\psi_0$ is a viscosity supersolution of \eqref{HJ_end}, we need to control the $\mathfrak B_\e$ term in equation~\eqref{eq_def_A_e}, whose positivity sufficed in the previous subsection.
+In order to prove that $\psi_0$ is a viscosity supersolution of~\eqref{CGM_eq_limiting_HJ}, we need to control the $\mathfrak B_\e$ term in equation~\eqref{CGM_eq_def_A_e}, whose positivity sufficed in the previous subsection.
 This is tantamount to controlling the fate of the aging particles that come from the initial data and have never jumped.
-We show accurate bounds for $\mathfrak A_\e$ and $\mathfrak B_\e$ and a maximum principle for $\psi_\e (t,x) - \psi_\e (0,x)$.
-We recover an anomalous scaling $\mathfrak B_\e \lesssim \e^\mu$ locally uniformly in time: this is the second main difficulty tackled in this paper.